openregister/registers-rfcs/content/metadata-log/index.md

 ### Timestamp

 The `timestamp` property describes when the changeset was recorded.
-Similarly to Entry timestamps, they don't define the order of the metadata log, they are mostly informative.
+They don't define the order of the metadata log.

 ### Target

-The `target` property is crucial to keep a connection between the two logs.
+The `target` property is crucial to keep a connection between the data log and the metadata log.
 It uses the data entry hash to prevent unexpected replacements of data that could occur in the data log.

-The first changeset can optionally not provide a `target` and it's assumed it will apply to the data log from the first entry.
-This allows recording the first changeset when the data log doesn't exist which is expected because you need a schema to validate the data is valid.

----

-TODO: Is is acceptable to have multiple changesets with no `target` if none of the previous changesets have one?
-It would allow incrementally defining the schema before the first data entry gets recorded.

----
+The first changeset expects `target` to be nil given that the first item in the data log must conform to a defined schema.
+Optionally, new changesets can be recorded on top of the first one without `target`.
+Once there is a changeset with a explicit `target` no more nil `target` properties are allowed.

+Rough algorithm given a new changeset:

+1. If it's the first changeset:
+  * Succeed if `target` is nil.
+  * Fail otherwise.
+2. If it's not the first changeset:
+  * If `target` is nil:
+    * Succeed if parent's `target` is nil.
+    * Fail otherwise.

 ### Parent